simonnordberg/cocoapods-deploy/README.md

 # cocoapods-deploy

-Cocoapods Deploy is a plugin which tries to mimic the behaviour of bundlers `--deplyment` mode.
+Cocoapods Deploy is a plugin which tries to mimic the behaviour of bundlers `--deployment` mode.

-The goal is to download and install the specific dependency versions from the `Podfile.lock` without having to pull down the full Cocoapods specs repo.
+The goal is to download and install the specific dependency versions from the `Podfile.lock` without having to pull down the full CocoaPods specs repo.

 ## Installation